secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 We follow the processes documented in the [Communicating your time off section](/handbook/paid-time-off/#communicating-your-time-off) of our handbook page.

 Specifically:
-1. Add your OOO to Time Off by Deel
+1. Add your OOO to [Time Off by Deel](/handbook/paid-time-off/#time-off-by-deel)
-1. Add an OOO for your email
+1. Add an OOO message for your email.
+Please ensure you are including a DRI in your OOO email response for people outside the company to contact.
 1. Turn on [Google Calendar's "out of office" setting](https://support.google.com/calendar/answer/7638168?hl=en) (scroll down to "Show when you’re out of office") to create an out of office event that will automatically decline new and existing meetings for you.
+Or, please ensure to manually cancel/decline/reschedule any meetings if you will not be in attendance.
-1. Add an OOO to your Slack profile
+1. Add an OOO to your Slack profile (this will occur automatically when you submit your OOO to Time Off by Deel).
+If you’re traveling for an event and not necessarily on PTO/vacation, please ensure you are manually updating your Slack status accordingly.
-1. Ad an OOO to your GitLab profile and mark yourself as `busy`
+1. Add an OOO to your GitLab profile and mark yourself as `busy`
+1. For the AMER FM Team, please add your OOO to the [FM AMER Team PTO Google calender](https://calendar.google.com/calendar/u/0?cid=Y18yZjA0OGVhNzc3YjcyZWQzYTRmY2VkOTZjZWI5NjRiMTNlNWM1YmMxOTA4M2FjNmE5YWNjYjUwMzc0NWZhNjlhQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).
 1. If you are a manager of people, please [assign a delegate in Coupa](/handbook/business-technology/enterprise-applications/guides/coupa-guide/#how-to-add-a-delegate-in-coupa) so you will not hold approvals while you're enjoying your time off.

 # Field Marketing MR process